MathiasGitSumNum/ProgrammingPortfolioMC/README.md

 # ProgrammingPortfolioMC
 My professional Portfolio for my college programming classes and more.

+**CS 255 System Analysis and Design:**
+Briefly summarize the DriverPass project.
+Who was the client?
+What type of system did they want you to design?

+DriverPass is a program that was intended to improve driving education by providing learning resources in paid packages, and also provide hands on training.
+This system was designed to operate online and collect data to help the students trying to improve their driving and pass their drivers test.

+What did you do particularly well?

+I think I created my diagrams well, as it helped me better understand the concepts behind them in a visual way.

+If you could choose one part of your work on these documents to revise, what would you pick?
+How would you improve it?

+I would choose my UML sequence diagram to revise because I think it doesn't look that good visually but also I think I could have been more clear on that each group is doing in the process.

+How did you interpret the user’s needs and implement them into your system design?
+Why is it so important to consider the user’s needs when designing?

+Considering the user's needs helped me when making design decisions from the beginning.
+If I hadn't considered the users specific needs the diagrams may have been to broad to be useful for the proposed problem.

+How do you approach designing software?
+What techniques or strategies would you use in the future to analyze and design a system?

+I approached designing software with the iterative approach, taking each aspect step by step.
+I worried less about specific details, rather focusing on the design parts as a whole and saving the details for after I decide each part is correct.

+**CS 330 Comp Graphics and Visualisation**
+How do I approach designing software?

+When designing software I approach the project iteratively.
+After reviewing all of the requirements, I look at each part and make sure to complete what is absolutely necessary, and then work on specific details later once everything is established.
+This approach helped make things easier for me when solving problems that arise.

+How do I approach developing programs?

+When actually creating the software, I do things essentially the same way.
+I start with a very basic program that meets the base necessary requirements, and then add more after to flesh out the project and meet more detailed requirements.

+How can computer science help me in reaching my goals?

+Computer Science helps me reach my goals by being the basis for my career goal of Videogame development.
+I dream of being part of a team that creates something that others enjoy to play and talk about.
+Understanding the concepts of this cource, even if it's not what I want to do on a development team, only serves to help me in the long run.

 **CS 230 Operating Platforms:**

 Briefly summarize The Gaming Room client and their software requirements.
 Who was the client?
 What type of software did they want you to design?